 Instructor: Naomi Tomky

 Every pitch has a place, and your job as a writer is to find it that home.
-Instructor Naomi Tomky has sold cold pitches to editors at the New York Times, Vogue, and Conde Nast Traveler.
+Instructor Naomi Tomky has cold-pitched into publications ranging from BBC Travel, Food & Wine, Conde Nast Traveler and The New York Times.
 In this two-part mini-class, she’ll help lead students down the path to do the same, giving advice on choosing the right publication, finding the correct editor, and, of course, crafting the perfect pitch.

-In the class, Naomi will teach the fundamentals of pitching food and travel stories to print and digital editors: what format to use, how long it should be, what information should be included (and what shouldn’t be), and address the question that most often stymies even experienced writers: “What’s the difference between a topic and a story?”
+In the class, Naomi will teach the fundamentals of pitching food and travel stories to print and digital editors: what format to use, how long a query should be, what information should be included (and what shouldn’t be).
+She will also address the question that most often stymies even experienced writers: “What’s the difference between a topic and a story?”

 Students will learn the mechanics of pitching: how to format the email, when to follow up (and when to give up on a publication), and how to continue the conversation with editors after the initial email.
-Naomi will also introduce them to the submission guidelines for magazines and websites around discuss how to find these guidelines and how to breakdown what they mean.
+Naomi will also discuss how to find writers guidelines and calls for submission, and how to break down what they mean.

 BASICS OF PITCHING CURRICULUM